akromicc/GithubEmbed/readme.md

 ## Thanks

-Thanks to [Drak0Blu3](https://github.com/Drak0Blu3) for ideas and creativity.
+Thanks to [Drak0Blu3](https://github.com/Drak0Blu3) for ideas and creativity 🤗.

 ## License